Shkyrockett/engine/MathGame/Reference.md

 ### Term

 Terms are the parts of an expression separated by addition or subtraction operators.
-The terms below are higlighted in red:
+The terms below are highlighted in red:

 ![][2x^2+y+1=z.terms]